section-engineering-education/engineering-education/articles/js-promises-under-the-hood/index.md

 ![After Garbage Collection](after_garbage_collection.jpg)

-Once all the lines of code are executed.
-JavaScript garbage collects the Global Execution Context's Variable Environment (Memory).
-Bringing you back to where you started as illustrated below.
+Once all the lines of code are executed, JavaScript garbage collects the Global Execution Context's Variable Environment (Memory).

+This brings you back to where you started as illustrated below.

 ![Global Execution Context after you execute js code](global_execution_context_after_executing_js_code.jpg)

-And so now you have the full circle of what happens under the hood when you execute JavaScript Code.
+Congratulations!
+You now have the full circle of what happens under the hood when you execute your JavaScript Code.

 I encourage you to go to the links I attached above on [**MDN**](https://developer.mozilla.org/en-US/) and read more on the various topics.

-Citations & Resources
+## Citations & Resources

-[Frontend Masters - JavaScript: The New Hard Parts](https://frontendmasters.com/courses/javascript-new-hard-parts/) [MDN Web Docs](https://developer.mozilla.org/en-US/)
+[Frontend Masters - JavaScript: The New Hard Parts](https://frontendmasters.com/courses/javascript-new-hard-parts/)

+[MDN Web Docs](https://developer.mozilla.org/en-US/)